-- 1. The number of full time faculty should be sufficient to support the mission, strategies, and expected outcomes of the school.
-Normally, the school should have at least 16 full time faculty at the time the school is invited to an initial accreditation visit.
-For a school entering the initial process who has less than 16 full time faculty, the initial accreditation committee may allow a school to proceed into the initial accreditation process if they believe the school can reasonably achieve the goal of a minimum of 16 full time faculty at the time of the initial accreditation visit.
-If the school is not able to reach this goal, this deficiency may cause the initial accreditation committee to decline inviting the school to an initial accreditation visit. - 2.
+- 1. The number of full time faculty must be sufficient to support the mission, strategies, and expected outcomes of the school.
+Normally, the school will have at least 16 full time faculty (excluding visiting faculty) at the time the school is invited to an initial accreditation visit.
+For a school entering the initial process that has less than 16 full time faculty, the initial accreditation committee may allow the school to proceed into the initial accreditation process if they believe the school can reasonably achieve the goal of a minimum of 16 full time faculty at the time of the initial accreditation visit.
+If the school is not able to reach this goal, this deficiency may cause the initial accreditation committee to decline inviting the school to an initial accreditation visit or may decline to recommend initial accreditation to the board of directors. - 2.
 The school should be in good standing with its governing body (e.g., Ministry of Education, regional accreditor, etc.).
 "Good standing" means the school is not on probation or under an investigation related to a significant legal or ethical breach, or a breach of the governing bodies' rules and processes. - 3.
 The school offers at least one baccalaureate and/or graduate degree program (or equivalent) in business administration, management, or accounting independently through their institution, and not in partnership with another institution(s).
+Additionally, the majority of the degrees awarded by the school must be at the bachelor's level or above.